dxda6216/q10/README.md

 ## Usage

 This calculator is calculatig Q<sub>10</sub> values and plotting data only.
-Your data entered to this calculator will not be recorded or saved anywhere.
+Your data entered to this calculator will not be recorded or saved.

 <b><ins>Sample Description</ins></b>